Need help getting set up?

 Of course!
 You and your care team build a care plan that’s personalized to your needs and goals.

 This might be new for you.
 We want to help make it easy.
-The CCA Virtual Care Support team can walk you through the process, step by step.
+The Virtual Care Support team can walk you through the process, step by step.
 Call 617-960-0380 (TTY 711), 8 am to 6 pm, Monday to Friday.
 You don’t need to have a visit scheduled to test your device.
-We can help you at any point!
+We can help you at any time!